 Caffè Gilli

 Florence is home to the Negroni, famously created in 1919 when Count Camillo Negroni asked his bartender, Fosco Scarselli, to strengthen his favourite Milano-Torino by adding gin to the drink.
-103 years later and it’s still a staple in the city (and known the world over), the ultimate aperitivo drink – where crisps and olives on the side are obligatory.
+Over one hundred years later and it’s still a staple in the city (and known the world over) and the ultimate drink for aperitivo in Florence – crisps and olives on the side are obligatory.
 In magnificent Piazza della Repubblica, close to the bar where the cocktail was first concocted, 270-year-old Caffè Gilli’s Negronis come strong and perfectly proportioned.

 What to drink: The Negroni (well, it would be rude not to)